katahiromz/RisohEditor/Standardize.md

 | Window ID                | IDW_      |
 | Help ID                  | HID_      |

-The user resource ID defined in file "resource.h" should be inside of the following ranges:
+The user ID defined in file "resource.h" should be inside of the following ranges:

 | ID Type                  | Bounded Range    | Preferable Range |
 |--------------------------|------------------|------------------|